-When 'Voice' is chosen, you shall record a message for the alarm (see Chapter 11).
-(Unit 1+2 do not have voice message)
+When 'Voice' is chosen, you shall record a message for the alarm (see Chapter 13).
+(Voice message is only available for units 5-7.)
 With DTMF, the modem calls a control centre, for example, and plays a tone sequence.

-If you wish to receive the alarm as an email, then indicate the number which your telephone operator uses for emails, e.g. 200=TDC (this works in Denmark).
+Is it a GSM unit and do you wish to receive the alarm as an email, then indicate the number which your telephone operator uses for emails, e.g. 200=TDC or TDC affiliates (this works in Denmark).
 Do you use another phone service provider, contact them for help.
 By marking the email option a new field for the address will appear.
 The email address must not exceed 48 characters.
+If the unit has a LAN interface alarms can only be sent as emails.
+When email is pressed, 999 will appear in place of the phone number.
+Indicate then the preferred email address in the email space.
 If you want the alarm dispatched as a SIA IP protocol for a control centre, this shall be indicated at receiver 1.
 The IP number and port number of the Centre shall be indicated in the field for telephone number.
 The two numbers shall be separated by a colon.
 Do not use spaces, and full stops in the IP number shall be maintained.
 In order for the control centre to recognize the unit, you get an ID number to be defined as the ID of the GSM unit (ID, see p.
-21).
+27).
 It is a prerequisite that an agreement has been made with the control centre, who will also give information on relevant numbers.
 If several types of alarms are wanted, for example both text messages and voice message, it is necessary to create the same number twice.
 The receiver may acknowledge alarms with voice message or DTMF tones with #.
 If a receiver acknowledges, the alarm sequence stops and the following receivers on the list are not disturbed.
 Without acknowledgement, the alarm sequence continues to the end of the list of receivers.
 Approve: Indicates which numbers are allowed to change the set-up or for example operate relays.
 If one or more telephone numbers are marked in the field 'Approve', the unit will only accept SMS and calls from these numbers.
 Only one choice of either 'approve' or 'type of alarm' per line can be approved.
 If thereafter the approval shall be revoked, this takes place by deleting the receiver in question.
 If no numbers are created with approval, everybody may contact the unit.
 NB!
 In case of a faulty approved telephone number, this has to be corrected in the set-up.
 It will be necessary to connect a PC with a cable to contact the unit.
 Zone: 'Zone' can be used for dividing the alarms in "areas" with specific receivers.
 An input (see Chapter 5.5) in a certain zone will only place an alarm with receivers in the same zone.
 If 'Zone' is omitted, all alarms are sent to all receivers.